Ákos Szendrei

-Ákos Szendrei (born 23 January 2003) is a Hungarian football centre-forward who plays for Paks.
+Ákos Szendrei (born 23 January 2003) is a Hungarian professional footballer who plays as a centre-forward for Nemzeti Bajnokság I club Debrecen.

 Club career

 DAC Dunajská Streda

 DAC 1904 signed Szendrei as a prospective and talented player in early September 2021 on a five-year contract.

 Loan to Győr

 On 18 January 2023, Szendrei was loaned by Győr.

+Debrecen

+Debreceni VSC signed Szendrei on 20 July 2026 on a three-year contract.